JanNitschke/svelte-css-rune/README.md

 # svelte-css-rune

+**`svelte-css-rune` is a Svelte library that allows you to effortlessly pass styles between components by introducing a new `$css` rune.**

 Svelte provides an elegant way to scope styles to components, but passing styles between parent and child components can be challenging.
 There's no built-in mechanism for this, often leading to workarounds like declaring classes as global and carefully managing potential naming conflicts.
-This library introduces a simple way to pass styles between components using the `$css` rune, which is achieved with a preprocessor.
+This library introduces a simple way to pass styles between components.
 It solves the problem of style conflicts and promotes better style encapsulation when working with nested components.

+The `$css` rune creates a globally unique class name for a given class, ensuring that it is unique to the file and the original class name.
+The style tag is modified to use the generated class name, and the class is made globally accessible with the `:global` selector.
+If the same class is used both with the `$css` rune and without it, the preprocessor respects both usages, ensuring that the styles are applied correctly.

 ## Example